Understanding Shear Stress in Fluids and Its Effects

 which is our equation for the shear stress from equation 2.

-Using Design Tools to Understand Shear Stress in Fluids
+Using Simulation Tools to Understand Shear Stress in Fluids

 When designing systems that include fluids, it is important to understand the effects of shear stress in fluids, which depends greatly on the specific fluids’ resistance to flow in the face of these forces.
-Doing so requires that you have tools, such as Cadence’s Omnis™ platform, that give you the ability to model fluid behavior in varying systems and applications including piping systems, automotive elements, and other challenging environments.
+Whether trying to find maximum shear stress, principal stress, plane stress, or apply shear flow and flow rate calculations to things like hemodynamic shear stress, you should be able to trust the tools you use.
+Doing so requires that you have tools, such as Cadence Omnis™ platform, that give you the ability to model fluid behavior in varying systems and applications including piping systems, automotive elements, and other challenging environments.

 Additionally, the Celsius thermal solver allows for studying the impact of temperature changes, which can be impactful on fluid properties.
 Primarily, the Celsius thermal solver is responsible for temperature management of chip design and integration into systems rather than the full mechanical properties of the system itself.